-Students in this course will gain practical experience applying advanced ICD-10-CM and CPT coding skills.
+PREREQUISITES: COMPLETION OF DEGREE REQUIREMENTS Students in this course will gain practical experience applying advanced ICD-10-CM and CPT coding skills.
 Students will code from a variety of healthcare settings including hospital, physicians' offices and/or other healthcare settings.
 Intensive coding application will be achieved through the use of real medical records, case studies and scenarios.
 The training in this course integrates coding and the classification of diseases and treatment in preparation for certification and employment as a clinical coding specialist.

-AH235C MEDICAL ADMINISTRATIVE ASSISTANT CERTIFICATION PREP
+AH235 MEDICAL ADMINISTRATIVE ASSISTANT CERTIFICATION PREP

-PREREQUISITES: COMPLETION OF ALL OTHER CERTIFICATE COURSES
+CERTIFICATION PREP4 CREDITSPREREQUISITES: COMPLETION OF ALL OTHER CERTIFICATE COURSES

 This course will prepare students to sit for the Certified Medical Administrative Assistant (CMAA) national certification exam offered by the National Healthcareer Association.
-This course provides students with access to the National Healthcareer Association (NHA) portal used to practice, prepare, and sit for the Medical Administrative Assistant Certification Exam.